Steeeephen/LAVA/README.md

 ### Windows

-Install [python](https://docs.python.org/3/using/windows.html), pip should automatically install as well
+Install [python 3.7](https://docs.python.org/3/using/windows.html), pip should automatically install as well

 Navigate to folder with levelone.py